Suggestion: Watch the 10 minutes video tutorial before reading this article

-As always when importing products from China, you need be very clear when you communicate your quality requirements.
+As always when importing products from China, you need to be very clear when you communicate your quality requirements.

 As mentioned in this podcast by Global from Asia, Yiwu wholesalers can match any target price – but will adjust the quality accordingly.

-As such, you should be cautious when price haggling, as the supplier may accept your target price, but use cheap and low quality materials and components without telling you.
+As such, you should be cautious when price haggling, as the supplier may accept your target price, but use cheap and low-quality materials and components without telling you.

 8. How do I know that the products are not fake?

+That said, the Yiwu Wholesale Market is not a fake goods market.
 While some shady transactions might take place in this huge complex, selling fakes is not encouraged or allowed.

+But, intellectual property goes beyond brand names and logos.
 What if the product is similar in design, compared to another, more well known, product?

 Take the Converse looking shoes in the article image for example.
+Is that allowed?

 Well, it depends.